Draktir/SYSC3303/Iteration05/README.txt

 Overall Design:
 ---------------------
-After grappling with many subtle bugs, related to state inconsistencies in previous iterations, we decided to scrap most of the existing code on the Client and Server and start fresh.
+After grappling with many subtle bugs, related to state inconsistencies in previous iterations, we decided to scrap most of the existing code on the Client and Server and start fresh on Iteration four.

 The goal was to minimize state to only the bare essentials.
 Thus we introduced a "TransferState" class that encapsulates all state needed for a particular transfer (Read or Write).
 Furthermore,